adrn/gala/docs/dynamics/orbits-in-detail.rst

 (note, in this case ``pos`` and ``vel`` were not generated from integrating an orbit in the potential ``pot``!)
-Orbit objects are returned by the `~gary.potential.PotentialBase.integrate_orbit` method of potential objects that already have the ``time`` and ``potential`` set::
+Orbit objects are returned by the `~gala.potential.PotentialBase.integrate_orbit` method of potential objects that already have the ``time`` and ``potential`` set::

     >>> pot = gp.PlummerPotential(m=1E10, b=1., units=galactic)